Cancer. Heart disease. Stroke. Alzheimer’s disease. Diabetes. Arthritis. Irritable bowel syndrome (IBS). Allergies.

 Scientists are still figuring out how to deal with these difficulties, particularly with cardiovascular disease and arthritis.
 Currently, we have no medications that can specifically target chronic inflammation.
 We have over-the-counter drugs like aspirin and ibuprofen that provide temporary relief of acute inflammation, but they aren’t designed for long-term use.

-As researchers continue to learn more, you can reduce your risk of chronic inflammation—and if you already have it, reduce its affects on your body—with the following 17 steps.
+As researchers continue to learn more, you can reduce your risk of chronic inflammation — and if you already have it, reduce its effects on your body — with the following 17 steps.
 These are all things you can do that will protect you against too much inflammation, but that will still allow your immune system to work properly.

-You may have heard that it’s important to get 7-8 hours of sleep per night if you want to stay healthy.
+You may have heard that it’s important to get seven to eight hours of sleep per night if you want to stay healthy.
 It’s true, as lack of sleep can increase your risk of many diseases, and even shorten your life.

 They found that individuals who reported sleeping for six hours or less had higher levels of three inflammatory markers, including C-reactive protein and IL-6.
-C-reactive protein levels in particular were about 25 percent higher in those getting little sleep compared to those getting between 6-9 hours a night.
+C-reactive protein levels, in particular, were about 25 percent higher in those getting little sleep compared to those getting between six to nine hours a night.

 Do your best to get the recommended 7-8 hours by getting up and going to bed at the same time each day, keeping all technological gadgets out of the bedroom, keeping your room dark and cool, and engaging in relaxing activities like reading, stretching, or taking a warm bath before bed.